HaNoiCodingDojo/hanoicodingdojo.github.com/index.md

   participates in solving the problem.

-All the code done during the sessions is available on [github](http://www.github.com/) anid released under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php).
+All the code done during the sessions is available on [github](http://www.github.com/) and released under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 You can join our mailing-list: